ZoranPandovski/al-go-rithms/README.md

  * Graphical examples would be very helpful too.
  * Don't forget to include tests.
  * Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.
+ * Beautify and cleanup your code for easier reading

 ## Resources